extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-html/README.md

 - Emits HTML for pages declared in the manifest and via `includeList`.
 - Consolidates local JS/CSS referenced by the HTML into page-level bundles.
 - Preserves public-root absolute URLs (leading `/`) for scripts/styles and warns if missing under `public/`.
+Assets under `public/` are not re‑emitted by this plugin; they are delegated to the special‑folders plugin (Rspack copy plugin or internal fallback).
 - Rewrites relative static assets (images/fonts/etc.) under `assets/<relative path>` while preserving directory structure and extensions.
 - Tracks file dependencies to recompile on change, provides HMR hooks for local scripts during development, and warns if page entry lists change (restart required).